 To conserve a lot of energy (and the environment), change your rental’s light bulbs to efficient LED bulbs.
 LED bulbs are long-lasting and energy-efficient, which indicates that they will reduce energy use in the home and need to be changed a lot less often in contrast to traditional light bulbs.
 Bear in mind to position LED light bulbs in areas where lights are used over long periods of time, including porch lights or other frequently used lights.

 5. Water Your Lawn at Night

-After all, using less water is an extraordinary method to impact the environment and your utility bills positively.
+After all, using less water is an extraordinary method to positively impact the environment and your utility bills.
 For maximum efficiency and absorption, water your rental property’s lawn around evening time.
 When you water during the day, loads of that water is lost to evaporation.
-But at night, more water reaches the roots of the plants and makes watering much more effective.
+But at night, more water reaches the plants’ roots, making watering much more effective.
 If you possess an automatic sprinkler system, this is as easy as adjusting the watering times.
 Or else, encourage your tenant to be environmentally friendly by watering the lawn after sunset or before sunrise.

 If you enjoy reading our articles with helpful rental management tips, imagine how much you’ll like working with the Suffolk property managers at Real Property Management Hampton Roads!
 Contact us online or call 757-395-4274 to get started.